 If a student requires an alternate format exam—for instance, an exam in enlarged print—but does not require an extended allotment of time, this accommodation should always be provided directly by faculty.

-Should you have any questions about exam and course materials accessibility, please contact Alisa Major for guidance.
-She will be happy to assist you.
+Should you have any questions about exam and course materials accessibility, please contact Disability Support Services AT for guidance.
 You should also consult our universal design resources.

 In cases where you have students whose alternate format exam accommodations overlap with an extended time accommodation (that you cannot provide directly), we request that you provide us with the alternate format exam, rather than requiring DSS to change your exam format for you.

 We take academic integrity very seriously, and we do not consider it our purview to modify professors’ materials.
-If you have any concerns about exam format conversions, please contact Alisa.
+If you have any concerns about exam format conversions, please contact DSS.